 There are two types of swivel seats:

-- 90° Swivel Seat – This type of swivel seat is mounted on the upstairs side of the chassis and fold in one direction.
+- 90° Swivel Seat – This type of swivel seat is mounted on the upstairs side of the chassis and folds in one direction.

 - 180° Swivel Seat – This model folds in both directions.